songsang7/arxiv2notion/readme.md

    - `DATABASE_ID`
    - `GOOGLE_API_KEY`
 3. Modify `KEYWORDS`, `LOOKBACK_DAYS`, and `MY_RESEARCH_AREA` in `arxiv_to_notion.py`.
+4. 4.
+Afterward, you should add each colum in your database table(in your page) with appropriate property type by manually.(`Paper`, `Abstract`, `Relatedness`, ... `Results`)
-4. That's it!
+5. That's it!
 The script will run daily via GitHub Actions.
-5. Afterward, you should add each colum in your database table(in your page) with appropriate property type by manually(`Paper`, `Abstract`, `Relatedness`, ... `Results`)

 ---

 ## 📅 Scheduling